Training teachers to recognize mental health warning signs

 Effective training blends formats to accommodate teachers' schedules and learning preferences.
 Consider combining in-person workshops for foundational content and skill practice with self-paced online modules, allowing teachers to complete them at their convenience.

 Other beneficial components include micro-sessions during staff meetings to reinforce key concepts, as well as grade-level or department-specific training to tailor content to students' developmental stages.
+Schedule training during the school year rather than cramming it into pre-service days when teachers are already overwhelmed with information.

 Provide ongoing coaching and support